About Sameboat DNS

 suffix rotation to .network from .live occurred in Nov 2022

-- Nodes are first level subdomains, canonically the geonode's, e.g. bufyyz.
+- Nodes are first level subdomains, canonically the geonode's, e.g. ord.

-- Other names are allocated FCFS as in the general public namespace (but distinct from it) with some names reserved by the central system .
+- Other names are allocated FCFS with some names reserved by the central system .

-- System reserved name restrictions will in effect be a lesser effect than that of commercial and jurisdictional squatting in the public system.
+- System reserved name restrictions will in general be a lesser effect than that of commercial and jurisdictional squatting in the public system.

 Name Ownership